John Sencio

 He returned to higher profile roles on television in the mid-2000s.

 In 2004 and 2005, he was an anchor and reporter for a nationally syndicated reality show, produced by NBC, called Home Delivery.
-This program was a blend of Daytime Talk and Broadcast Journalism.
-People Magazine described Home Delivery saying: Sencio would “fan out across the country to make dreams come true and hurts go away.”
+This program was a blend of daytime talk and broadcast journalism.
+People Magazine described Home Delivery as a show in which Sencio “fan[s] out across the country to make dreams come true and hurts go away.”

 Home Delivery was re-launched in 2009 on the ION Network.
-According to an article on Wellness.com John Sencio began motivational speaking in Los Angeles following Home Delivery.
+According to an article on Wellness.com, John Sencio began motivational speaking in Los Angeles following Home Delivery.

-In 2006 he hosted and produced television specials as well as guest anchored the national news program The Daily Buzz.
+In 2006, he hosted and produced television specials, and guest anchored the national news program The Daily Buzz.

 Sencio hosted 5 seasons of the television program Cash in the Attic that aired on Home & Garden Television (HGTV).
 The show is modeled on the BBC show of the same name.
 On the reality show, homeowners try to sell old or unused items from their home at auction.
 Sometimes the items sell for more than the estimate, sometimes less.
-According to an interview with USA Today “Sencio crisscrossed the USA helping families raise cash.”
+According to an interview with USA Today, “Sencio crisscrossed the USA helping families raise cash.”
 This American version of Cash in The Attic premiered in the fall of 2005 and to date, according to IMDb, he has hosted and produced 65 episodes.

-In 2012 Sencio revealed he was diagnosed with stage-4 Carcinoma, “head & neck” cancer.
+In 2012, Sencio revealed he was diagnosed with stage-4 Carcinoma, “head & neck” cancer.
 After months of aggressive surgery, chemotherapy, and radiation treatment, he was eventually declared “cancer free”.

 According to NBC Universal's Home Delivery website, Sencio is married and has children.